IDMNYU/IdeationPrototypingSP21McDermott/Week05.md

 #### /LAB

 * Common object Codex.
+Instructions:
-I. Instructions: Choose an object from your surroundings to study.
+1. Choose an object from your surroundings to study.
 Draw it as a way to understand it (Codex).
 Take it apart if you can.
-II.
-Think about how the form could be different while retaining the object’s function.
+2. Think about how the form could be different while retaining the object’s function.
 You may also think about modifying the object’s function for a specific context or use-case.

 #### /ASSIGNMENTS/
 * Assignment 04: [Document Camera](4_document_camera.md) due Wednesday, post picture to Discord, be prepared to briefly demo/show/use in class